Sanborn map book with a magnifying glass on a white desk

 Heart of the Family is a participant in the Amazon Services LLC Associate Programs and other affiliate services.
 This means that thefamilyheart.com receives a small commission by linking to Amazon.com and other sites at no cost to the readers.

-What are Fire Insurance Maps?
+What are Fire Insurance Maps (and What are Sanborn Maps)?

 Fire insurance maps are an incredible source of detailed historical information about cities, towns, and urban areas.
 They were originally produced to provide insurance underwriters with a catalog of information used to assess the risk of insuring a particular property.